-Active Learning in Remote Learning Environments
+Active Learning in Online Courses

-Facilitating active learning in remote learning environments
+Facilitating active learning in online learning environments

 The Case Studies approach has student teams review a written study of a real-world scenario containing a field-related problem or situation.
 Case studies usually include a brief history of the situation and present a dilemma the main character is facing.
 Team members apply course concepts to identify and evaluate alternative approaches to solving the problem.